SanketPathak09/Image-Auto-Captioning/README.md

  - Glob

- # How to run
+ ## How to run

- The code file consists snippets from downloading packages to calculating the BLEU score The code is structured in a linked format from start to end.
+ - The code file consists snippets from downloading packages to calculating the BLEU score
- Running the code from start to end.
+ - The code is structured in a linked format from start to end.

+ ## Note

+ - Running on CPU will take more processing time than Running the code on GPU.